plainlab/plainmerge/README.md

 you get a trial version for your personal use, but if you find the app helpful, please make a purchase.

-Purchase page: https://gum.co/plainmerge (accept Debit/Credit cards and PayPal)
+- Purchase page: https://gum.co/plainmerge (accept Debit/Credit cards and PayPal).
+- After purchasing, you will get a license key from Gumroad.
+Use that key to register the app.

 ---